 Step 5: Keep performing compressions until paramedics arrive or the person shows signs of movement, such as normal breathing, coughing, or opening their eyes.

 The American Heart Association recommends Hands-Only CPR for bystanders and individuals who witness an adult suddenly collapse due to cardiac arrest.
-Hands-Only CPR can be easily learned through CPR training.
+It can be easily learned through CPR training.
 It’s easy to learn and can be performed by anyone, anywhere, without the need for rescue breaths.
 Therefore, don’t hesitate to join CPR classes today to save someone’s life and become a true hero in your community.
 In just a few minutes, you can gain the skills to make a life-saving difference in emergencies for your loved ones, colleagues, or strangers in need.